nlpcl-lab/event-extraction/README.md

 ### Train

 * "[GoogleNews-vectors-negative300](https://code.google.com/archive/p/word2vec/)" is used as a pre-trained word2vec model.

+* "[glove.6B][https://nlp.stanford.edu/projects/glove/)" is used as a pre-trained GloVe model.

 * Performance (accuracy and f1-socre) outputs during training are **UNOFFICIAL SCORES** of *ACE 2005*.

 ##### Train Example: